UdacityFrontEndScholarship/task-master/readme.md

   - Prioritising your goals button.(Don't know , backend, frontend or both)
   - Using different colors for different priority of goals.(Don't know , backend, frontend or both)

+<h1> In detail Features</h1>
+<b>HOMEPAGE</b> - This page contains three sections viz.
+Home, Introduction & Why TaskMaster? on the navigation bar and clicking any one of them would enable a smooth scrolling down the home page.
+These three sections fit into the first page of the web app!
+As stated in the mockup pdf there should be a ‘Tick’ in the Home which on clicked starts an animation explaining TaskMaster.
+Below this, a button entitled ‘Get Started’ enables a user to visit the Login/Sign-up page.
+Lastly, on the footer various media links Quora, LinkedIn can be provided.
+Other modifications are open-ended and suggestions are needed for improving UI/UX!

+<b>LOGIN / SIGNUP PAGE</b> - This page contains the login (for the existing users) or sign-up (for the new users) option.
+This form uses Gmail account for both the purposes!
+There is also a button to share about this app on facebook.
+It includes a live background with video or canvas elements.
+<b>USER ACCOUNT PAGE</b> - This page basically would be divided into three columns with a lot of interactivity.
+The leftmost column will include the list of upcoming goal along with deadlines.
+The rightmost column includes the list of prioritizing goal which can be displayed as a pop-up to the browser whenever a user opens up his/her browser.
+The middle column consists of a section for creating the goal itself with several buttons as follows -

+    Calendar Tool - This tool will set the date on which the remainder will come up as a popup.

+    Alarm Popup - This tool will set the required alarm (if any) & the time of the alarm.

+     Goal Priority - This tool will set the priority of the goal by assigning it a number which automatically updates the list in the        rightmost column.

+     Flash Button - This tool enables a pop-up of prioritizing goal whenever a user opens up his/her browser.

+     Add Media - This tool enables a user to add any media files like images, music, videos attached with the goal when creating it!

+     Create Goal - This tool will finally create the goal and the page would be updated.

+ Only the first page would include a Contact Us attachment which can be accessed by clicking on it as shown in the mockup pdf.

 <h1>New to this?
 Maybe this can help.</h1>